 Working with RS422 and RS485 devices is not much different from working with standard RS232 serial devices and these two standards overcome deficiencies in the RS232 standard.
-First, the cable length between two RS232 devices must be short; less than 50 feet at 9600 baud.
-Second, many RS232 errors are the result of noise induced on the cables.
-The RS422 standard permits cable lengths up to 4000 feet and, because it operates in the differential mode, it is more immune to induced noise.
+The RS422 and RS485 standard permits cable lengths up to 4000 feet and, because it operates in differential mode and is more immune to induced noise.